REVOgati/Ecommerce_Consumer_Behaviour/README.md

 		- Therefore, those users that only bought once in this period are given the value 30 in the 'days_since_prior_order' column.\
 		- Therefore, those with 30 in the said column are not new users, but already established users,that have not ordered in a long period.\

-### **Recommendations**
+### **Recommendations to Ecommerce Store and Conclusion**
 1.**On products insights**\
+	- Given that the departments 'produce' or 'dairy eggs' have the highest orders, I would recommend measures to ensure consistency of quality of these products as well as their availability.\
+	- Given that the departments 'personal care', 'frozen' and 'household' have the lowest orders, measures should be put in place to promote products of these departments.\
+	- They might include improvement of product quality, research from users, advertisements or discounts.

 2. **Time-related**\
-	  - There should be a significantly higher number of human resource allocation of the employees in the period 10am - 3pm due to the higher number of orders.\
+	- I would recommend that there should be a significantly higher number of human resource allocation of the employees in the period 10am - 3pm due to the higher number of orders.\
-	- Thus, the should be a smaller group at the hours 12am to 5am due to the lower number of orders.
+	 - Thus, there should be a smaller group at the hours 12am to 5am due to the lower number of orders.\
+	 - This helps to balance the number of human resource against traffic in order to ensure optimality in performance.

+3. **Consumer Segementation**\
+	- 8% of all the customers are new users while the rest are exisiting users.\
+	- This means that a very huge number of customers are returning.
+	- I would recommend surveys to understand reasons for returning customers.

+4. **Cart Analysis**\
+	- The store does not have a major problem with cart abandonment as the average rate is at a percentage of less than 1%.\
+	- This might be due to the essential nature of most of its products as groceries and household items are always very readily needed.

 ### **References**